cozy-creator/capsules/packages/economy/README.md

 *** TO DO: ***

-- creation and destruction of balances with `Supply<T>`
+- creation and destruction of balances with `Supply<T>` (grant and burn functions)
+- broadcast memo-events on transfer
 - convenience entry functions
 - figure out abstract display
-- offers for NFT marketplaces
+- Integrate claim and offer for NFT marketplaces
-- broadcast memo-events on transfer
-- Separate out into individual modules (potentially) instead of just 'Account'
-- Consider changing the name to Coin23
 - Consider being able to send to phone numbers, email addresses, and having single-use claim codes for funds